shsdk/shcf/README.md

 ###BEFORE ANYTHING ELSE

-Framework is code so that it would work wherever it is checked-out.
+This framework is designed such that it will work regardless of the directory path.
-However, just to be sure that the framework works, do a quick check.
+However, just to be sure that the framework works, you need to do a quick check.
 Go to ftest directory and run *_runall.test*.
 You should see something like below if framework is not broken: